WarrenK-design/IOT-Gateway-BLE-MQTT-and-Node.js/README.md

 This repository holds the code for the implmentation of a IOT network.
 The sensory device in the network is the BBC microbit, the gatway device is the Rapsberry Pi and at the cloud layer is an MQTT broker.

 ### Note
-The front end code is located in the repo - https://github.com/WarrenK-design/WarrenK-design-IOT-Network-NodeJS-HTML
+The front end code is located in the front end directory.

+The server code is located in the NodeJS directory.

 The low level sensory device code for the BBC microbit is located in the repo - https://github.com/WarrenK-design/BBC-Microbit-Bluetooth-and-i2c-communication

-Video explanations on the project can be found on this youtube playlist https://www.youtube.com/playlist?list=PLUwop3CM6g8rhwAWVDwtwt7uUWopl_08w

 ## Overview of documentation